 The National Organization conducts national fundraising efforts for which cash and in-kind donations are received and shared with the Foundation.
 These funds represent revenues associated with: distributions from national partners, individual donation amounts collected via online and white mail donations, amounts for internal grants, travel, and training scholarships, amounts to fund the Adopt-A-Wish® program, and other miscellaneous revenues.
-During the year ended August 31, 2019, the Foundation received \$264,694 from these national revenue streams.
+During the years ended August 31, 2020 and 2019, respectively, the Foundation received \$390,997 and \$264,694 from these national revenue streams.

 Conversely, the Foundation pays amounts to the National Organization for annual dues, insurance, and other miscellaneous ancillary expenses that Make-A-Wish Foundation of America pays on behalf of the Foundation and for services provided to the Foundation by the National Organization.
-Amounts totaling \$111,478 were paid from the Foundation to the National Organization during the year ended August 31, 2019.
+Amounts totaling \$162,379 and \$111,478 were paid from the Foundation to the National Organization during the years ended August 31, 2020 and 2019, respectively.

 Chapters who assist with the organization and granting of wishes from other chapters are paid a "fee for service" called the wish assist fee.
 Under this program, the originating chapter agrees to pay a fee to the chapter of the wish destination to assist with any planning, booking, and facilitating of the wish for the home chapter.
-Under this program, the Foundation received \$300 for the year ended August 31, 2019 which is recorded in the accompanying statement of activities as other income.
+Under this program, the Foundation received \$300 and \$300, respectively, for the years ended August 31, 2020 and 2019 which is recorded in the accompanying statements of activities as other income.

-Amounts due from and to related entities are as follows as of August 31, 2019:
+Amounts due from and to related entities are as follows as of August 31:

-Balance - August 31:

-Due from National Organization \$ 35,970

-Total Due from Related Entities \$ 35,970
+2020 2019 Due from National Organization \$ 28,637 \$ 35,970 Total Due from Related Entities \$ 28,637 \$ 35,970

-Due to National Organization \$ 184

-Due to Other Chapters 5,675

-Total Due to Related Entities \$ 5,859
+Due to National Organization \$ 40,771 \$ 184 Due to Other Chapters 5,675 Total Due to Related Entities \$ 40,771 \$ 5,859